TelePrompTer Corporation: History

 TelePrompTer sold its eponymous business in the 1960s and invested in cable and satellite broadcast services.
 Schlafly went on to develop microwave video transmission services with Hughes Aircraft Company.
-Kahn was convicted in Federal court in 1971 and imprisoned for 20 months for trying to bribe members of the Johnstown, Pennsylvania city council to award his company a local cable franchise.
+Kahn was convicted in federal court in 1971 and imprisoned for 20 months for trying to bribe members of the Johnstown, Pennsylvania city council to award his company a local cable franchise.
 He was also convicted of perjury.
 Kahn had stepped down as chairman of TelePrompTer several months before his conviction.
 Kahn maintained, before and after his 20-month prison term, that the issue was extortion by the officials and not bribery by the company.

 In 1969, TelePrompTer acquired the Filmation animation studio from its founders, Lou Scheimer, Hal Sutherland and Norm Prescott.
 Scheimer continued as an executive producer for the company until its dissolution.

 TelePrompTer merged with H & B American Corporation in 1970, creating the nation's largest cable company at the time.

 TelePrompTer grew to become the largest cable television provider in the United States by 1973.
 The company was later sold to Westinghouse, merging the cable operations into Westinghouse Broadcasting.
-After the merger, TelePrompTer's cable systems would be renamed Group W Cable, with the broadcasting division renamed "Westinghouse Broadcasting and Cable".
+After the merger, TelePrompTer's cable systems were renamed Group W Cable, with the broadcasting division renamed "Westinghouse Broadcasting and Cable".
 The Filmation studios were also part of the deal.
-Westinghouse would sell off its cable operations in 1986 to Houston Industries, which became Paragon Cable; 25% was sold to Comcast.
+Westinghouse sold its cable operations in 1986 to Houston Industries, which became Paragon Cable; 25% was sold to Comcast.

 In 1989, Westinghouse sold Filmation to Paravision International, an investment consortium led by the French cosmetics company L'Oréal.
 Before that sale was complete, Westinghouse shuttered the film studio on February 3, 1989, which left L'Oréal with only the Filmation library.

 Charter Communications owns and operates the cable systems previously run by TelePrompTer, with the exception of some owned and operated by Comcast.